Mexican Pasta Salad with Flank Steak

 Instead of bowtie pasta, try rotini or penne.
 Avoid smaller shapes like macaroni or shells — they’ll get lost among the other ingredients.

-You can also add a creamy element with chunks of avocado or your favorite cheese!
 Just wait to add the avocado until just before serving, or it will turn brown.

-Fajita Steak Pasta Salad FAQ
+Mexican Pasta Salad Recipe FAQ

-Can you make steak pasta salad ahead of time?
+Can I make this recipe ahead of time?

 Transfer leftovers to an airtight container and refrigerator for 3 to 4 days.